menmob/combat-robotics-yolo-dataset/README.md

 Use this dataset how you want, but please share the results of whatever you use it for!

-All images in this dataset were captured legally and are owned by their respective copyright holders.
+Most images in this dataset are from downloaded livestreams of combat robotics events.
+All images were captured legally and are owned by their respective copyright holders.